 Ocean pollution kills a lot of seas, oceans, and other marine animals.
 For example, Oil spills will entrap and suffocate them by permeating their gills.
 Seabirds may be unable to fly or feed their young if oil seeps into their feathers.
-Animals that aren’t killed by crude oil may develop cancer, modify their behavior, and lose their ability to reproduce.
+Animals not killed by crude oil may develop cancer, modify their behavior, and lose their ability to reproduce.

-Smalls trash in the ocean, like small plastic trash, is also mistaken for food by marine animals, and plastic bags and discarded fishing nets entangle or choke them.
+Small trash in the ocean, like small plastic trash, is also mistaken for food by marine animals, and plastic bags and discarded fishing nets entangle or choke them.
 Dolphins, fish, sharks, turtles, seagulls, and crabs are a few among the many marine animals most at risk from plastic garbage and plastic particles in the ocean.
 They might get caught in them or swallow small pieces of plastic by mistake.

 Impact On Coral Reefs

 The oil spill hovers on the water’s surface, blocking sunlight from reaching marine plants on the ocean floor and interfering with photosynthesis.
-Long-term effects on marine lives include skin irritation, eye discomfort, liver and lung disorders.
+Long-term effects on marine lives include skin irritation, eye discomfort, and liver and lung disorders.